talks about his art and ideas

 today?
 Probably so, yet probably far from the

-for me to say, and only for history to judge, which I hope will
+not for me to say, and only for history to judge, which I hope

-early paintings, unfortunately not on the site at present), Date
+(two early paintings, unfortunately not on the site at

-Palm Trees, Cypress Trees, have I left anything out?...
+present), Date Palm Trees, Cypress Trees, have I left anything

-Mankind has a connection with trees since the earliest
+out?...
+Mankind has a connection with trees since the

-time... this is born out in Bible with the references to
+earliest time... this is born out in Bible with the